-1 SECTION 1.
-Section 65009.5 is added to the Government 2 Code, to read:

-65009.5. (a) (1) It is the intent of the Legislature in enacting this provision to monitor the investment activities of large-scale buy-to-rent investors in the State of California that have, since October 2013, designed a mortgage-based security supported by the revenue from single-family rental properties.

-- (2) The emergence of this type of security is likely to grow and scale institutionally owned single-family rental homes to a level that is, at this time, unknown.
-However, with home prices currently approaching record highs, yet with homeownership at historic lows, it is important to understand the size and scope of investor activity of single-family homes and the impacts it has on the real estate market in California. - (3) It is in the best interest of the State of California to limit the amount of single-family homes that large-scale-buy-to-tent buy-to-rent investors can own in our neighborhoods and communities.
-Furthermore, we must protect against the potential displacement of persons residing in single-family home rentals that is harmful not only to the persons displaced by these practices but also to the entire community in which those persons reside.
+- 1 SECTION 1.
+Section 65009.5 is added to the Government 2 Code, to read: - 65009.5. (a) (1) It is the intent of the Legislature in enacting this provision to monitor analyze the impacts on the real estate market in California of the investment activities of large-scale buy-to-rent investors in the State of California that have, that, since October 2013, designed have involved a mortgage-based security - supported by the revenue from single-family rental properties. - 9 (2) The emergence of this type of security is likely to grow and 10 scale institutionally owned single-family rental homes to a level 11 that is, at this time, unknown.
+However, with home prices currently - 12 approaching record highs, yet with homeownership at historic - 13 lows, it is important to understand the size and scope of investor - 14 activity of single-family homes and the impacts it has on the real - 15 estate market in California.

-3 AB 2282
+-3- AB 2282